GitTools/GitVersion/docs/input/docs/build-server-support/build-server/octopus-deploy.md

 Another simple option is to tag a stable version to release, the basic idea is:

-1. GitVersion is set to continuous deployment mode, so master will create `-ci.x` pre-release builds
+1. GitVersion is set to continuous deployment mode, so main will create `-ci.x` pre-release builds
 1. CI Builds only create NuGet packages for stable builds
-1. You tag master with a stable version of the next version then push it
+1. You tag main with a stable version of the next version then push it
 1. The CI build triggers, GitVersion will always respect tags so you will get a stable version
 1. The stable package will be pushed to Octopus